 By arching the chord (the bottom member of the truss), our craftsmen create an entirely new feel to your home’s interior.

 The versatility of the King Post truss is well known.
-The two examples above are illustrative of the King Post’s adaptive style.
+The two examples above are illustrative of the King Post’s adaptive style and ever-present beauty.

 Also known as a Hammer Truss, clients who prefer a more modern feel often choose to incorporate Hammer Beam trusses.
-An unique feature of the Hammer Truss and Bent system is the fact that the bottom chord is divided into two separate chords.
-The result is a sharper, more angled appearance that also happens to be more architecturally inclined.
-A Hammer Beam truss can incorporate braces, finials, or metal tie rods, to add intricate detail and structural strength to the structure.
+A unique feature of the Hammer Truss and Bent timber frame system is the bottom chord.
+This is because of its division into two separate chords.
+The resulting sharper more angled appearance also happens to be more architecturally inclined.
+A Hammer Beam truss can also incorporate braces, finials, or metal tie rods, to add intricate detail and structural strength to the structure.
 The intricate workmanship put into every cut and connection of a hammer beam truss is on elegant display in your home.

-True to its moniker, the Scissor Truss is comprised of sharply steep angles.
-Scissor Trusses beautifully compliment vaulted ceilings on the inside of your home and deep eave overhangs on the outside.
-Repeating the Scissor Truss system throughout the length of your home’s interior, gives the open spaces extra height.
+True to its moniker, the Scissor Truss’ composition is one of sharply steep angles.
+As a result, Scissor Trusses beautifully compliment vaulted ceilings on the inside of your home and deep eave overhangs on the outside.
+Repeating the Scissor Truss system throughout the length of your home’s interior gives the open spaces extra height.
 Designers and architects who are familiar with timber frames, enthuse that Scissor Trusses provide extraordinary character.

-Reflecting the warm spirit that traditional timber framing exudes, the Barrel Truss uses smaller timber members to create a semi-circular opening.
+Reflecting the warm spirit that traditional timber framing exudes, the Barrel Truss uses smaller timber members.
+This subsequently creates a semi-circular opening.
 Whether used for structural purposes or added design, the Barrel Truss draws your eye upward making the open spaces of your home appear even larger.
 Barrel Trusses are known for bringing a graceful influence to a home’s architecture.

-Not seeing the truss of your dreams?
-Interested in combining elements of multiple truss styles?
-We can do that for you.
+Perhaps you’re not seeing the timber truss of your dreams.
+Or, maybe you’re interested in combining elements of multiple truss styles.
+We also do that for you.
 Variations of the traditional truss styles shown above can be used by your architect or our architectural designers.
 For example, trusses using a combination of King and Queen posts are popular.
-Custom trusses are not uncommon at Riverbend and are used to create unique interior spaces.
+Custom trusses are not uncommon at Riverbend, and create unique interior spaces.
 See a Riverbend home in Missouri that features a one-of-a-kind truss.
 You may also find inspiration in our Anatomy of a Timber Frame Home webinar.
 You can view the recording here.

 Timber species, depth, stain, and additional decorative carvings are also frequently paired with truss and bent systems.
 These fine touches add further unique characteristics to your home’s interior.
-Robust or elegant, complex or simple, a timber frame’s truss and bent sets the tone for your interior spaces.
-By working with your architect or with ours, you will discover the perfect truss style to reflect your distinct style.
+Whether robust or elegant, complex or simple, a timber frame’s truss and bent sets the tone for your interior spaces.
+By working with your designer, or ours, you will discover the perfect truss style to reflect your distinct style.
 Riverbend Timber Framing, Your Style Reflected.

 Whether you’re looking for more information or would simply like to learn more about us and our services, don’t hesitate to contact us.
 Please follow the link below to access our online form or call us at 888.486.2363 in the US or 888.999.4744 in Canada.
 We look forward to hearing from you.Order Riverbend Brochure Contact Us